couchbase/query/docs/n1ql-select.md

 returns a new array containing a subset of the source array, containing the elements from position `start` to `end-1`.
 The element at `start` is included, while the element at `end` is not.
-If `end` is omitted, all elements beginning with `start` are included.
+If `end` is omitted, all elements from `start` to the end of the source array are included.

 The expression `revisions[1:3]` evaluates to the array value `[2012, 2011]`.